Learning and growing together as a faith community

 Sunday School is a time-honored tradition that is new every Sunday!
 Our church family is a large one, and Sunday School offers everyone a special place to be.
 Sunday School is the place where people learn about the Christian faith in a loving, supportive environment.
-All groups meet at 9:45 a.m.
-Information about the classes is listed in our Sunday School brochure and on this page of our website.
-If you would like a more personal introduction, please contact us at email@example.com or (512) 478-5684.
+All groups meet at 10:00 a.m.
+If you would like a more personal introduction, please contact Pastor Brad King.

 Our Sunday School classes offer adults a wide selection of age groups, study topics, and learning styles.
-Most adult classes are mixture of single and married people.
 Study topics range from the Bible and Christian beliefs to personal growth issues, family relationships, and current social concerns.
 A strong emphasis on fellowship and support makes these groups a vital part of the church community.

 Come as You Are

 Members in their 40s and 50s enjoy spirited discussions and seek to grow together, exploring topics of spiritual and social importance.
 Community service, fun, and fellowship are important to class members as they prioritize giving back to the community and the church through discipleship in churchwide and class projects.
 Join them to experience a casual and friendly approach to serving the church and each other.